MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ns-irb-_ide_request_block.md

 ### -field IrbFlags

-Qualifies the request with ceratin actions that need to be performed.
+Qualifies the request with certain actions that need to be performed.
 The table below describes them in detail.

 <table>
 <tr>